Large Language Models for Mobile GUI Text Input Generation: An Empirical Study: Text-Input Generation and Evaluation Workflow

 \subsubsection{Context Extraction}

-As shown in Figure~\ref{FIG: framework of study design}, we extract the contextual information of UI components from the currently-running UI page.
-This can be directly obtained by using two automated GUI testing frameworks: UIAutomator~\cite{UIAutomator} and Robotium~\cite{Robotium}.
-We identify three types of contextual information: \textit{component context}; \textit{adjacent context}; and \textit{global context}.
-Figure~\ref{FIG: com_adj_example} presents an example of extracting the component context and adjacent context from ImgurViewer\footnote{ImgurViewer: A viewer app can easily open images from external applications, \url{https://play.google.com/store/apps/details?id=com.ensoft.imgurviewer}.}: The symbol represents UIAutomator; represents Robotium; and {\CIRCLE\/} represents the center coordinate of the candidate TextViews. \begin{itemize} \item The \textit{component context} refers to the essential information about text-input components, including the component type, the hint text displayed within the component (which often provides guidance or a description of what should be entered), and the resource ID (which is a unique identifier to match and position the text-input component on the UI page).
-As shown in Figure~\ref{FIG: com_adj_example}, in Step (1), UIAutomator is used to extract the component context from the text-input component.
+As shown in Figure~\ref{FIG: framework of study design}, we extract the contextual information from the currently-displayed UI page for prompt-construction.
+Using UIAutomator~\cite{UIAutomator}, we collect two types of UI artifacts from the UI structure: \textit{screenshot images} and \textit{UI-hierarchy XML}.
+In addition, based on the basic app information and the UI-hierarchy XML, we further extract three types of textual context: \textit{component context}; \textit{adjacent context}; and \textit{global context}.

+\begin{itemize}[leftmargin=2em, topsep=0pt, itemsep=0pt, parsep=0pt, partopsep=0pt] \item The \textit{component context} refers to the essential information about text-input components, including the component type, the hint text displayed within the component (which often provides guidance or a description of what should be entered), and the resource ID (which is a unique identifier to match and position the text-input component on the UI page).